ShinKyuJin/AgentBlog-frontend/README.md

-we'll commit suicide if can't be Industrial Skilled Personnel
+we'll commit suicide if can't be Industrial Skilled Person